University of Illinois Chicago School of Law: Journals and organizations

+Clinics

 UIC Law students are required to earn three experiential learning credits – working in a clinic, externship, or a combination of both – in order to graduate.
 The law school offers students practical opportunities through its seven Community Legal Clinics and more than 50 externship placement sites.
 Clinics include the Community Enterprise & Solidarity Economy Clinic, Fair Housing Legal Support Center & Clinic, International Human Rights Clinic, USPTO-certified IP Patent Clinic, USPTO-certified IP Trademark Clinic, Pro Bono Litigation Clinic, and the Veterans Legal Clinic.
 Externship opportunities include judicial, governmental, and non-profit placements, as well as a Semester-in-Practice program that allows JD students to earn a semester of credit hours immersed in a legal market outside of Chicago.

 Global Legal Skills Conference Series

 The Global Legal Skills Conference Series was founded in 2005 as a forum for professors who teach Legal English and international legal skills to exchange information on teaching techniques and materials.
-The conference built upon the law school's strengths in legal writing education, trial advocacy, and international legal education, creating a specialized conference connecting legal writing professionals and other professors who had an interest in teaching international students and lawyers who spoke English as a second language.
+The conference connects legal writing professionals and other professors who have an interest in teaching international students and lawyers who speak English as a second language.
 Since its inception, the Global Legal Skills Conference has been held four times in Chicago, once in Washington, D.C., twice in Mexico, twice in Costa Rica, and twice in Italy.
 The conference now also includes presentations of GLS Awards for individual achievement, institutional vision, and outstanding publications.